omeka/Documentation/source/Reference/models/File.rst

     .. php:method:: beforeSave(array $args)

-        Do something before saving this record.
+        Before-save hook.

         :param array $args:

     .. php:method:: afterSave(array $args)

-        Do something after saving this record.
+        After-save hook.

         :param array $args:

     .. php:method:: getItem()

-        Retrieve the parent item of this record.
+        Get the Item this file belongs to.

         :returns: Item

     .. php:method:: getPath(string $type = original)

-        Retrieve a system path for this file.
+        Get a system path for this file.

+        Local paths are only available before the file is stored.

         :param string $type:
         :returns: string

     .. php:method:: getWebPath(string $type = original)

-        Retrieve a web path for this file.
+        Get a web path for this file.

         :param string $type:
         :returns: string

     .. php:method:: getDerivativeFilename()

-        Retrieve the derivative filename.
+        Get the filename for this file's derivative images.

         :returns: string

     .. php:method:: hasThumbnail()

-        Determine whether this record has a thumbnail image.
+        Determine whether this file has a thumbnail image.

         :returns: bool

     .. php:method:: hasFullsize()

         Determine whether this record has a fullsize image.

+        This is an alias for hasThumbnail().

         :returns: bool